linkeddatacenter/kees/README.md

 ### Language profile
 The *Language Profile* (also referred to as  semantic *Application Profile*) forms the section of the TBOX comprising all terms recognized by rules and employed to comprehend and respond to inquiries.
 This profile defines the scope and vocabulary utilized within a *Semantic Web Application*, outlining the terms essential for understanding and generating responses within its semantic framework.

+### Linked Data lake
+The internet is full of open data resources.
+Unfortunately, these resources very often have no SLA.
+So, when a business requires high data availability, it is best practice to mirror such resources in a data lake.
+During this download, some ETL processes may occur: for example, transforming raw data into Linked Data according to a defined language profile, adding provenance metadata, ACL, etc.

+KEES does not concern the implementation of a Linked Data Lake, but this concept is very useful in any real-world application that uses Semantic Web Technologies.

 ### KEES Agent
 The term *KEES Agent* refers to a processor capable of understanding the *KEES language profile* and adhering to the KEES protocols.
 There are seven types of KEES agents:

-- _Data providers_: processors that provide Linked Data.
-They does not interface the Knowledge graph.
+- _Fact providers_: processors that provide Linked Data transforming raw data or mapping different ontologies.
+They does not interface the Knowledge graph, but ofte are used to feed the Linked Data Lake.
-- _Ingestors_: processors that loads linked data into a Graph Store.
+- _loaders_: processors that loads linked data into a Graph Store.
 They access the Knowledge graph in write only.
-- _Solvers_: processors that query the knowledge graph.
-They access the Knowledge graph in read only.
+- _Publisher_: processors that access the Knowledge graph in read only organizing queries and producing data according different ontologies outside the knowledge graph
-- _Learning Agents_: ETL processors that acts both as Data Providers and Ingestors.
+- _Learning Agents_: ETL processors that acts both as Data Providers and Loaders.
 - _Reasoners_: processors that operate within the same knowledge graphs, focusing on applying inference rules while reading and writing data.
 They access the Knowledge graph in read/write.
-- _Enrichers_: These versatile agents act as both ingestors and reasoners.
+- _Enrichers_: These versatile agents act as both learning agents and reasoners.
 They primarily enhance existing facts by integrating third-party data.
 - _Orchestrators_: processors that coordinate the agent execution.

 ### Trust